 Heat/Ice Pack therapy

-Cold therapy decreases the temperature of skin and muscle, which reduces blood flow and metabolic processes.
+Cold therapy decreases skin and muscle temperature, reducing blood flow and metabolic processes.
 This, in turn, reduces inflammation and swelling, helping reduce pain.
-Heat therapy, on the other hand, increases the temperature of skin and muscle, along with blood flow and metabolic processes.
+Heat therapy, on the other hand, increases skin and muscle temperature, along with blood flow and metabolic processes.
 This improves healing and elasticity, thereby helping reduce pain.